KubaP/glsl-lsp/docs/spec.md

 An alternative `mati` and `dmati` notation, (where `i` is a number that satisfies `2 <= i <= 4`), defines a square matrix, i.e. it is equivalent to `(d)matixi`.

 ### Opaque Types
 These are types which act as a reference to some external object.
-A clear analogy would be, like pointers are fundamentally integers but they have special meaning, the same thing is with opaque types.
-Opaque types can only be part of a `uniform` global variable.
+A clear analogy would be, like pointers are fundamentally integers but they have special meaning, opaque types are also integer primitives but they point to somewhere else in gpu memory.
+Opaque types can only be declared as `uniform`-qualified variables, or as function parameters.

+Opaque types are a form of constant variables; they cannot be assigned to, and hence cannot be qualified with the `out` or `inout` parameter qualifiers.

-- Samplers - TODO,
+- Samplers - TODO
 - Images - TODO,
 - Atomic counters - TODO.